MINOSai/CrpytoWatch-Jetpack/README.md

 # CrpytoWatch
 An Cryptocurrency tracker :money_with_wings: built for riding Android Jetpack :rocket:.
 During Google IO18 the Android team released some new libraries along with existing Android Architecture Components.
-This is aims to use most of <u>AAC</u> libraries in <u>MVVM</u> architecture and serve as a sample written in **Kotlin** :muscle:
+This app aims to use most of <u>AAC</u> libraries in <u>MVVM</u> architecture and serve as a sample written in **Kotlin** :muscle: